Lilianltd/Efficient_Deep_Learning/README.md

-# Efficient_Deep_Learning
-Efficient deep learning IMT Atlantique project
+# Train cifar10 with PyTorch